SpokeyWheeler/batcher/README.md

 # batcher

-A utility to perform large updates or deletes in batches to improve performance.
+A utility to perform large updates or deletes in batches to improve performance. `TRUNCATE TABLE` is obviously a faster way to purge an entire table, but in many cases, you have an enormous table, of which you need to remove or update a chunk.
+Copying the rows you want to keep (for a mass delete) can have all sorts of referential constraint issues.

+After testing many different approaches, I've created this, which generates singleton updates or deletes of the rows in question.
+If you want to, you can output the generated SQL to a flat file and process it in some other way.
+If you use the `-execute` option, batcher will use Go's internal concurrency to perform your mass update without having to worry about long transactions or the excruciating slowness of some databases when doing set operations.

+No names, no packdrill.

 ## Usage